MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-In process advisor, process mining allows you to take the event data from your system of records and visualize the processes happening in your organization.
+Process mining in process advisor allows you to take the event data from your system of records and visualize the processes happening in your organization.
 Process mining provides novel insights that can help you identify automation opportunities, and address performance and compliance opportunities.

 > [!IMPORTANT]
 > - This is a preview feature.